amaglamatedclyde/RepData_PeerAssessment1/PA1_template.md

 ```r
 max_steps <- subset(interval_steps, steps==max(steps))
 ```
-Maximum number of steps is 206.17 during interval 835.
+Maximum number of steps is 206.17 recorded during interval 835.
+<h3>Imputing Values for Missing Observations</h3>
 Next we calculate the number of NA observations in the dataset:

 ```r